gosuda/boxo-starter-kit/06-pin-gc/README.md

         return
     }

-    // LFU (Least Frequently Used) 알고리즘으로 제거 대상 선정 candidates := ic.getLFUCandidates()
+    // Select removal candidates using LFU (Least Frequently Used) algorithm candidates := ic.getLFUCandidates()

     for _, cid := range candidates {
-        if ic.currentSize <= ic.maxCacheSize*0.8 { // 80%까지 줄이기
+        if ic.currentSize <= ic.maxCacheSize*0.8 { // Reduce to 80%
             break
         }